kyma-project/kyma/docs/security/03-06-oauth2-server.md

 ## OAuth2 server in action

-To see the OAuth2 server in action, complete [this](/components/api-gateway/#tutorials-tutorials) tutorial which shows you how to expose a service, secure it with OAuth2 tokens, and interact with it using the registered client.
+To see the OAuth2 server in action, complete the [tutorial](/components/api-gateway/#tutorials-tutorials) which shows you how to expose a service, secure it with OAuth2 tokens, and interact with it using the registered client.

 You can also interact with the OAuth2 server using its REST API.
 Read the official [ORY documentation](https://www.ory.sh/docs/hydra/sdk/api) to learn more about the available endpoints.